The ten-second countdown had begun.

 I couldn’t let anyone see me like this.
 I had way too much pride.
 So, I loitered around in the entrance hall, pretending that I was looking for someone.
 I waited until nobody was around before slipping out through the front door and into the night.

-Happy birthday, Caleb, I thought, feeling more and more despondent.
+‘Happy birthday, Caleb’ I thought, feeling more and more despondent.

-My ears picked up on the faintest sound amongst the heavy rainfall.
-I lay listening to it for a few moments, unsure as to what it was.
+My ears picked up on the faintest echo among the heavy rainfall.
+I lay listening to it for a few moments, unsure what it was.
 I sensed panic and confusion amongst the soldiers.
-Whatever it was, it had them on edge.
-So much so, they were discussing how best to deal with it.
+Whatever it was, it had them all on edge.
+The sound troubled me.
+I couldn’t seem to block it out despite the rain.

-There was only one thing for it: I would have to investigate it myself, curious to know what was causing all this disturbance.
-I didn’t have to travel far when I smelled the distinct smell of strawberries and shortbread.
+There was only one thing for it.
+I would have to investigate the incessant noise myself, curious to know what was causing the disturbance.
+I didn’t have to travel far when I smelled strawberries and shortbread.

-So this was what all the fuss was about!
+So, this was what all the fuss was about.

 The surrounding ferns rustled as each of the pack soldiers backed away, allowing me to handle the situation myself.